Ragulakarthik/Ragulakarthik/README.md

 # 💫 About Me:

+## **💼WaveMaker - INTERN (Jan.
+2025 - Present)**

+1. Developing and customizing web applications using the WaveMaker low-code platform, integrated with Java, Spring Boot, and SQL for efficient backend solutions.

+2. Collaborating with the development team to design scalable APIs, optimize database performance, and implement new features within the Wavemaker platform.

+3. Ensuring code quality and maintainability through best practices in version control using Git and participating in code reviews.

 ## **💼INFOSYS SPRINGBOARD - PROJECT DEVELOPER INTERN (Dec.
 2024 - Present)**

-1. I am working on the Quick Park Assist project, focusing on user registration, parking slot management, and parking slot booking etc.
+1. Collaborated in the development of the parking spot booking feature, including user registration, slot management, and EV charging integration.

+2. Contributed to writing JUnit test cases for the booking functionality and ensured code quality through SonarQube analysis and Postman API testing.

-2. I facilitate agile practices, manage sprints, and ensure smooth project workflows while contributing to development tasks using Java, Spring MVC, Spring Data JPA, Thymeleaf, and Postman.
+3. Assisted in integrating Splunk for log monitoring and Grafana for performance analysis, while supporting agile sprints and team workflows using Java, Spring MVC, Spring Data JPA.

 ## **💼 CODEHOP INTERFUSION PVT LIMITED - SOFTWARE ENGINEER INTERN (April 2024 - Dec.
 2024):**